gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 )
 ```

-Then, we can set up the beginning and end marker with
+Then, we can set up the beginning and end markers with

 ```python
 from gem5.resources.elfie import ELFieInfo